Summary:

 Want to learn how to install a backup sump pump?
 If your home’s lower level has a tendency to accumulate water, getting a backup sump pump installed is a good idea.
 It’s designed to prevent water from overflowing a sump pump pit or flooding your basement if the primary pump malfunctions.

+A backup sump pump provides that extra layer of protection to avoid a flood disaster and the need for water damage restoration services.
 Read on to learn what a sump pump and backup sump pump are, and how backup sump pump installation protects against flooding in your home.
 Plus, we’ll walk you through the basic steps of backup sump pump installation.

 What Is a Sump Pump and Backup Sump Pump?